Facelift Surgery & Non-Surgical Facial Rejuvenation Explained

 What Is Involved With A Facelift Surgical Procedure?

-The time taken to complete your procedure will depend on the surgical approach taken by your chosen Specialist Plastic Surgeon.
+The time taken to complete your procedure will depend on the surgical approach taken by your chosen Plastic Surgeon.
 Typically, Facelift Surgery will take between 2-4 hours.

-The exact technique your chosen Specialist Plastic Surgeon uses during a facelift depends on a number of factors, including your facial anatomy, the extent of the facelift, and whether or not another procedure is being performed at the same time.
+The exact technique your chosen Plastic Surgeon uses during a facelift depends on a number of factors, including your facial anatomy, the extent of the facelift, and whether or not another procedure is being performed at the same time.

 - A standard or ‘traditional’ facelift will more fully address moderate to advanced ageing around the mid-face and neck.
 The results from a standard facelift are more dramatic than those of a mini or lower facelift.

-- Through incisions located just behind the hairline, starting near the temples, and around the front of the ear, hidden in the natural folds, your chosen Specialist Plastic Surgeon will separate your skin from the underlying connective tissue and muscles.
+- Through incisions located just behind the hairline, starting near the temples, and around the front of the ear, hidden in the natural folds, your chosen Plastic Surgeon will separate your skin from the underlying connective tissue and muscles.
 This allows your Surgeon to reposition the deeper facial tissues, get rid of the jowls and create a firmer foundation for the skin.

 - Your Surgeon will then remove excess skin, and gently lay the remaining skin over the newly rejuvenated facial tissues, giving the face a smoother, more youthful contour without over-tightening the skin.